 The conference also included a number of fringe events that captured visitors’ attention in-between the conference proceedings.
 These included an Early-Career Researchers’ poster exhibition, showcasing the latest discoveries by young academics in UK Universities and a, Innovation Showcase, featuring projects creative research-led initiatives from across the country.

 Photos from the conference are available to view here with session videos coming very soon.
-Feel free to sign up to the Beyond newsletter to be notified when videos are available and for the latest on Beyond 2020.
+Feel free to sign up to the BEYOND newsletter to be notified when videos are added and also for the latest news on BEYOND 2020.